-Internal use of aloe is reported to help with many health issues.
+Internal use of aloe is reported to help with many wellness issues.
 According to the Mayo Clinic, some aloe components have shown in studies to help relieve constipation.

 One of the great things about this plant is its natural components.
 It has almost 20 amino acids; minerals like calcium, magnesium and sodium; enzymes; polysaccharides; and more—all helpful components in producing young looking, beautiful skin.
 It penetrates quickly and deeply, moisturizing at the lower levels of skin and nourishing with natural enzymes and amino acids.
 These properties also make aloe a great ally in reducing the visible effects of aging.

 Aloe has long been used as a moisturizer, and recent studies suggest it may help reduce skin dryness.
 Because it’s moisturizing but not greasy, it’s perfect even for those with oily, combination, or sensitive skin.

 Aloe is generally considered effective in promoting a cooling affect to the skin.
 If you find yourself outside all day, an aloe lotion — or the leaf itself — can help your skin feel refreshed.

 Oily skin and clogged pores